build-on-aws/content/posts/prompt-engineering-for-developers/how-ai-can-help-with-architecture-decisions/index.md

 Sure, it's true, but it's also obvious.
 And frustrating.

 In software development there's rarely a universal right or wrong.
-We often tend to speak of "best practices", but these always come with a context.
-For example, the "best practice" of data normalization makes a lot of sense in a relational database, but can create some serious headache when you try to apply it to some NoSQL databases.
+We often tend to speak of "best practices", but they always come with a context.
+For example, the "best practice" of data normalization makes a lot of sense in a relational database, but can create some serious headache when you try to apply it to a NoSQL database.

 The role of an architect—and this doesn't necessarily mean a person with "Architect" in their title, it can be one of the many roles you take on as a developer—is to figure out *what* exactly something depends on.